netmod-wg/schedule-yang/draft-ma-opsawg-schedule-yang.md

    The "schedule-id" parameter is useful to uniquely identify a schedule in a network device or controller if multiple scheduling contexts exists.

-   The "state" parameter is defined to configure/expose the sheduling state, depending on the use of the grouping.
+   The "state" parameter is defined to configure/expose the scheduling state, depending on the use of the grouping.
 The "identityref" type is used for this parameter to allow extensibility in future modules.
 For example, a "conflicted" state is valid in scheduling contexts where multiple systems struggle for the